DrChill/Roblox-Crawler/README.md

 This program is licensed under the MIT license found in the LICENSE file.
 Which much means you can do basically whatever you want with this project.

-This program will crawl the Roblox site looking for links.
+This program will crawl the Roblox site and record all page urls.

 Version 0.1
 -----------